A Comprehensive Guide on How to Clean a Bathroom SinkÂ

 Flush the drain with another pot of hot water to clear the clog.
 Repeat the process until the drain is completely unclogged.

-Finally, close the sink drain or use a drain cover to prevent any cleaning agents from going down the drain prematurely during the upcoming steps.
+Finally, close the sink drain or use a drain cover to prevent any cleaning agents from going down the drain prematurely during the upcoming initiatives.

 Cleaning the Sink Bowl